Jan 15, 2008

 Instant Messaging In The Work Place: Is It A Help Or A Hindrance

 Everyone has heard it, that rhythmic tapping that starts and stops as regularly and sharply as a well-executed Flamenco dance –someone nearby is having conversation on line.
 Instant messaging, or IM (example of IM window at left), has become an integral a part of people’s daily life as well as one of the biggest Internet sub cultures in existence.
-Its ubiquity extends beyond the realm of teenage time wasters into the workplace where AOL says that there are currently 135 million people that utilize some form of instant messaging while at work and by 2009 that number is expected to reach 477 million.
+Its ubiquity extends beyond the realm of teenage time wasters into the workplace where AOL says that there are currently 135 million people who utilize some form of instant messaging while at work and by 2009 that number is expected to reach 477 million.
 With so many people using this service in the workplace, it is an issue that many current employers are dealing with and any future startups will inevitably have to deal with.
 The jury is out on whether or not IM is universally good or bad, however, one cannot argue the fact that if not properly regulated, it provides employees with the means to fritter away countless hours of time during the workday that would otherwise have been productive.

 There are obvious benefits to utilizing IM in the workplace.
 According to Peter Alexander of Business Center, sending an instant message saves both time and effort when communicating brief messages to someone.
 “With IM, you type a quick message, hit ‘send’ and a few seconds later, your message pops up on the recipient's screen.
 Along with eliminating the lag in e-mail response time, IM cuts out the necessary "chit chat" of a phone call and often lets you avoid the tiresome game of voicemail tag.”
 The USC Annenberg School For Communication, for example, uses this feature of IM in its advisement offices.
 Receptionists alert academic counselors via IM to the arrival of a student in need of counseling.
 This eliminates the need to walk back to the person’s office or to pick up a phone and dial their extension.
 Furthermore, by providing IM support to clients or customers, your business gains the valuable aspect of “presence awareness” which can bolster the strength of a company’s client and customer relations.